 Put the mixture back in the saute pan and season to taste with salt and pepper.
 Heat until hot and bubbling.

-To serve, place the corn tortilla on a plate and top with the bean mixture.
-Add the chopped onion.
-I like the crunch from the onion.
+To serve, place the corn tortilla on a plate and top with the bean mixture and add your preferred toppings!

 Top with some lettuce.